 Prime Minister Boris Johnson has made the Indo-Pacific region central to his view for a 'Global Britain'.

-The region covers some of the world's most important sea lanes, stretching across India, China, Japan, the Philippines, Indonesia and Australia.
+The region covers some of the world's most important sea lanes, stretching across India, China, Japan, the Philippines, Indonesia and Australia - not to mention the disputed waters of the South China Sea.

 But why is the UK interested in the region?